Puppy Feeding Guide: How Much to Feed a Puppy

 5 2/3

-It will look different than the pup feeding guidelines of another brand, because of the varying amount of ingredients and nutrients in each formula.
+Different brands’ pup feeding guidelines will look different, due to the varying amount of ingredients and nutrients in each formula.
 Again, it is extremely important that you follow the feeding chart for puppies that your specific puppy food provides.
-Otherwise, you may over-feeding or underfeeding your poor pup!
+Otherwise, you may be overfeeding or underfeeding your pup.

 Another important note when it comes to how much do you feed puppies: Use something to accurately measure the food, like a scale for weighing out portions or a measuring cup.